microcks/microcks.io/content/documentation/guides/nats-support.md

 ![NATS Test success](/images/guides/nats-test-success.png)

-This is fine and we can see that Microcks captured messages and validate them against the payload schema that is embedded into the AsyncAPI specification.
-In our sample, every property is `required` and message does not allow `additionalProperties` to be define, `sendAt` is of string type.
+This is fine and we can see that Microcks captured messages and validated them against the payload schema that is embedded into the AsyncAPI specification.
+In our sample, every property is `required` and message does not allow `additionalProperties` to be present, `sendAt` is of string type.

 So now let see what happened if we tweak that a bit...
 Open the `producer.js` script in your favorite editor to put comments on lines 28 and 29 and to remove comments on lines 30 and 31.
 It's removing the `fullName` measure and adding an unexpected `displayName` property and it's also changing the type of the `sendAt` property as shown below after having restarted the producer: